Overview

 This payload can include aproduct field with a product reference.

-SolvaPay only populates product when the customer is created through MCP Pay hosted OAuth
+SolvaPay only populates product when the customer is created through the no-code MCP integration’s

 To learn more about SDK customer syncing, see